btchip/offline-multisig-python/README.md

 # Offline Signing Tool (python version)

 This simple tool can be used to sign a proposed multisig transaction (P2SH spend).
-You must already posess the associated extended public key (BIP32 wallet).
+You must already possess the associated extended public key (BIP32 wallet).
 The details of the transaction to be signed can either be fetched from Coinkite (based on a very long URL, provided with `--url` argument) or in a file, as download from the site.